 QuikTrip provides a quick fix for those on the go.
 QuikTrip

-(QT) owns and operates about 670 gasoline/convenience stores in
+(QT) owns and operates more than 700 gasoline/convenience stores in

 nearly a dozen states, mostly in the central US.
 QT stores, which